muecoin/Guides/masternode_setup.md

 That's it!
 The next time you need to access your VPS, login with the user you specified.
 Your VPS is now secured from users trying to bruteforce the root remote login.

-Make sure to update your server and keep an eye on things that they are running smoothly.

-	sudo apt-get update && sudo apt-get upgrade && sudo apt autoclean